Zulkifli Hasan: Interview by Harrison Ford

 On 9 September 2013, Zulkifli was interviewed by Harrison Ford for part of a documentary series on climate change and the environment.
 Presidential adviser Andi Arief complained Ford had attacked the minister with rude questions.
 He accused Ford and his crew of “harassing state institutions” and threatened to deport him.

 Zulkifli said Ford was emotional because he wanted illegal loggers swiftly arrested at Tesso Nilo National Park in Sumatra.
 The minister said Ford did not give him sufficient time to explain the difficulties of catching those who violate forestry laws.
 He lamented they had not rehearsed the interview before filming commenced.
-Ford was making part of a series on climate change called Years of Living Dangerously for US television network Showtime.
+Ford was making part of a series on climate change called Years of Living Dangerously for the US television network Showtime.

 Hazardous smoke haze

 During Zulkifli's tenure as forestry minister, forests in Sumatra and Kalimantan were burned to clear land for plantations, causing hazardous haze that reached neighboring Singapore and Malaysia.
 In 2013, Kuntoro Mangkusubroto, the head of Indonesia's presidential working unit for development supervision and control, said many fires were on land owned by Asia Pulp and Paper (APP) and Asia Pacific Resources International Limited.
 Zulkifli said there was no strong evidence against the two companies.

 In June 2013, Zulkifli blamed the severity of the haze on a five-year weather cycle.
 "Every five years, the weather becomes extremely dry.
 The wind is also much stronger and moves in a circular motion.
 So, when there is burning, fire spreads very quickly...
 Due to the dry season, it takes time for firefighters to locate the water sources.
 By the time water is irrigated to the hot spots, the fire would have spread."
 Responding to allegations that plantation and forestry companies were responsible for the fires, Zulkifli was quoted by Tempo magazine as saying the companies must be defended because they pay taxes.
 He said 14 people had been arrested on suspicion of starting fires, 11 of them linked to companies and three of them smallholders.
 "If proven guilty they could be jailed for five years and have their permits revoked," he said.

-In March 2014, Zulkifli supported calls by the National Police and Indonesian Military for the shooting of people found burning forests if they resist arrest.
+In March 2014, Zulkifli supported calls by the National Police and Indonesian Military for the shooting of people found burning forests if they resisted arrest.
 He acknowledged the people responsible for forest fires were seeking to open up new land for palm oil plantations.

 In 2015, anti-haze activist Syahrul Fitra accused Zulkifli of allowing corporations to burn forests and causing the haze crisis.
-He claimed Zulkifli had allegedly given permission for the burning of over 1.3 million hectares of forests be used for plantations.
+He claimed Zulkifli had allegedly permitted the burning of over 1.3 million hectares of forests to be used for plantations.
 He said law enforcers should arrest any officials responsible for the haze and called for an investigation into possible corruption in the issuance of permits.
 Zulkifli denied any wrongdoing.